A Cuntz-Krieger Uniqueness Theorem for Cuntz-Pimsner Algebras: An Examination of Schweizer's Simplicity Result

 then $E$ is weakly connected and does not satisfy Condition~(L).
 In addition, for any $n \in \N$, we see that there are paths of length $n$ in $E$ that are not cycles.
 Hence, the correspondence $X(E^{\times n})$ is not isomorphic to the correspondence $C_0(E^0)$, so that the correspondence $X(E)^{\otimes n}$ is not isomorphic to the identity correspondence on $A$.
 Consequently, $X(E)$ is nonperiodic. \end{example}

 \begin{example} If $E$ is the graph

 $ $

 then $E$ is weakly connected and does not satisfy Condition~(L).
 In addition, for any $n \in \N$, we see that there are paths of length $n$ in $E$ that are not cycles.
 Hence, the correspondence $X(E^{\times n})$ is not isomorphic to the correspondence $C_0(E^0)$, so that the correspondence $X(E)^{\otimes n}$ is not isomorphic to the identity correspondence on $A$.
 Consequently, $X(E)$ is nonperiodic.
 Furthermore, $E$ has no nontrivial saturated hereditary subsets, and hence $A \cong \C^2$ has no invariant ideals other than $\{ 0 \}$ and $A$.
 Since $E$ does not satisfy Condition~(L), we conclude $\mathcal{O}_{X(E)} \cong C^*(E)$ is not simple.
-(In fact, $C^*(E) \cong M_2(C(\T))$, so $C^*(E)$ is Morita equivalent to $C(\T)$, and $C^*(E)$ has uncountably many ideals.) \end{example}
+(In fact, $C^*(E) \cong M_2(C(\T))$, so $C^*(E)$ is Morita equivalent to $C(\T)$, and $C^*(E)$ has uncountably many ideals.)
+Note that since $E$ has a source, the correspondence $X(E)$ is not full, and thus the hypotheses of Schweizer's Theorem are not met. \end{example}

 \begin{example} If $E$ is the graph

 $ $

 then $E$ is weakly connected, has no sinks and no sources, and does not satisfy Condition~(L).
 In addition, for any $n \in \N$, we see that there are paths of length $n$ in $E$ that are not cycles.
 Hence, the correspondence $X(E^{\times n})$ is not isomorphic to the correspondence $C_0(E^0)$, so that the correspondence $X(E)^{\otimes n}$ is not isomorphic to the identity correspondence on $A$.
 Consequently, $X(E)$ is nonperiodic.
 Furthermore, $E$ has no nontrivial saturated hereditary subsets, and hence $A = C_0(E^0)$ has no invariant ideals other than $\{ 0 \}$ and $A$.
 Since $E$ does not satisfy Condition~(L), $\mathcal{O}_{X(E)} \cong C^*(E)$ is not simple.
 (In fact, $C^*(E) \cong C(\T) \otimes \K$, so $C^*(E)$ is Morita equivalent to $C(\T)$, and $C^*(E)$ has uncountably many ideals.) \end{example}